gsuberland/MultiProcessorExtensions/README.md

 High-performance applications running on systems with the above described properties may wish to manually specify processor groups for its threads in order to better distribute multi-threaded compute loads.

+## Installation

+Use [the NuGet Package](https://www.nuget.org/packages/MultiProcessorExtensions/) or download the repo and build in VS2019.

 ## Usage

 The usage is fairly self-explanatory: use the extension methods on `Process` and `ProcessThread` objects, and utilise the static functions of the `MultiProcessorInformation` class to fetch information about the relationship between process groups and the system's hardware.